 Before long, something had to change.
 My mental health was deteriorating on the road – I have suffered from chronic depression, PTSD, insomnia and anxiety for over twenty years – and I couldn’t keep up my blog and NOT talk about it.
 I’m naturally too earnest, haha.
 When I began writing about those experiences, my whole perception of what it meant to be Online changed.
 I came closer to my online community, I spent hours talking to people about their own mental illnesses and self-care, and shifted my blog from ‘Solo Travel’ to ‘Travel and Mental Health’.

-My neurodiverse travel blog
+My neurodivergent/disabled travel blog

 No, that’s not my recommendation, ew.
 This is simply the other answer to ‘why I HAD to write this blog.’

-The month I turned thirty, I finally found the confidence to talk about life as a neurodiverse human.
+The month I turned thirty, I finally found the confidence to talk about life as a neurodivergent human.
 Due to my neuro-developmental disorders, I cannot drive or ride bikes, and some DIY travel options can be overwhelming.
 In countries such as Vietnam, it was so hard to explain to other backpackers why I couldn’t ride scooters.
 In Australia, I couldn’t follow through on my road trip dreams because I ain’t allowed in a vehicle.
 And while I’ve never ever felt bad about that cuz getting to travel is amazing in itself – plus my body is awesome and there is so which I CAN do – I did sometimes feel left out of other travel discussions.
 I’ve written about solo travelling with ADHD and dealing with sensory overload on the road, but I hope in the future I have the confidence to speak more openly and share ever better advice.

 And that’s where this post comes in!
 I’ve always been immensely grateful for my body and for my mind, even though being neurodivergent sucks sometimes!
-That gratitude has always made me think about the maannny, many ways in which I have it easy as a traveller; I’m a white, cis, skinny, British, ‘neurotypical-passing’ woman.
+That gratitude has always made me think about the maannny, many ways in which I have it easy as a traveller; I’m a white, cis, skinny, British, mostly able-bodied woman.
 And by gosh did that make me want to stop taking up space in the travel community when other travel bloggers are constantly getting pushed aside.
 Yikes.